Universal Studios Florida One Day Itinerary

 This post is written based on a 9AM official open (Early Park Admission would start at 8AM).
 Always check the park hours for the specific hours on your visit.
 8AM opens with 7AM Early Park Admission happen fairly regularly.

 On busier days, upon starting your day, you’ll want to check the Universal app to see if any rides are using a “Virtual Line.”
 If so, you’ll want to grab return times for the afternoon.
-Virtual lines are rare, but it costs nothing to quickly check to see if any rides have a “virtual line” indicator where their wait time should be.
+Virtual lines are rare these days, but it’s easy to quickly check to see if any rides have a “virtual line” indicator where their wait time should be.

 We recommend grabbing them for times that will allow you to ride both between 5PM and 6PM.
 You can modify them later (as long as there’s availability), if your plans change.
 Don’t grab them for the exact same time slots.